Ich habe die Datenschutzbestimmungen gelesen und stimme zu.

 On our website you can subscribe to various newsletters.
 The Chorherrenstift Klosterneuburg is responsible for sending the newsletter.
 If you select “Wine”, the Weingut Stift Klosterneuburg GmbH is the responsible party within the meaning of the GDPR.
 We send out a newsletter a maximum of once a month.

-Our newsletters contain information about the monastery and its cultural offerings.
+Our newsletters contain information about the abbey and its cultural offerings.
 The newsletter of Weingut Stift Klosterneuburg GmbH also contains information on offers or promotions.
 When you subscribe to the newsletter, we collect and store the data you enter in the input mask.
 You are only required to enter your e-mail address.
 All other details, such as title, first name, surname, are provided on a voluntary basis.
 After sending the registration form, you will receive an e-mail from us with a confirmation link.
 As soon as you click on the link contained therein, you give us your consent to receive our newsletter and have successfully registered for it.
 You will be informed of this by a further e-mail.
 You also give us your consent to process your e-mail address and, if applicable, your other data.
 This ensures that no third party or unauthorised person registers for our newsletter (compliance with the double opt-in procedure).

 You can stop receiving the newsletter at any time by clicking on the “Unsubscribe” link at the end of each newsletter.
 If you revoke your consent, your data will be deleted immediately, and we will store the proof of revocation for a further three years so that we can fulfil our accountability obligation in accordance with Art.
 5 para.
 2) GDPR.
 This storage is based on our legitimate interest according to Art.
 6 para.
 1 lit. f) GDPR.
 The legal basis for the confirmation email is our legitimate interest according to Art.
 6 para.
 1 lit. f) GDPR, which is based on being able to prove that you have given your consent.
 The duty of proof for the responsible party is set out in Art.
 5 para.
 2) GDPR.